 By the 1930s, more than 250,000 vines were producing grapes along Route 66.
 Today, Rosati produces approximately 175 acres of grapes, with some vines more than eighty years old.

 Today, most of the old vineyards are gone, with modern, irrigated vineyards having replaced them.
 However, Route 66 travelers can still see vineyards and grape stands.
-The main business in Rosati – the Rosati Winery, which operated for more than 70 years, is unfortunately closed today.
+The main business in Rosati – the Rosati Winery, which operated for more than 70 years, is unfortunately closed and is now a museum.

 Rosati, though on Route 66, never developed the many roadside services of many communities along the Mother Road, probably due to its close proximity to St. James.
 Even so, its history is rich and are there are some great photo opportunities in this very small town.